Table of Contents:

 Bitcoin Competitors: Methods to achieve on-chain privacy

-Since we established the downsides of blockchain transparency and the need for privacy, let’s have a look at Bitcoin competitors that don’t compromise user privacy.
+Since we established the downsides of blockchain transparency and the need for privacy, let’s have a look at Bitcoin alternatives that don’t compromise user privacy.

 There are majorly four different mechanisms that achieve on-chain privacy.
 However, it’s worth noting here that although these mechanisms offer on-chain privacy that Bitcoin lacks, they come with their own set of limitations.

-For example, privacy coins often have trouble with on-off ramps, miss out on some centralized exchange listings, access to the DeFi ecosystem, and so on.
-Similarly, other bitcoin competitors like coin mixers support only one asset type at a time and only in a determinate amount (e.g. only in batches of 1 BTC at a time per mixer), thus severely limiting their privacy prospect.
+For example, privacy coins often have trouble with on-off ramps, miss out on some centralized crypto exchange listings, access to the DeFi ecosystem, and so on.
+Similarly, other alternatives like coin mixers support only one asset type at a time and only in a determinate amount (e.g. only in batches of 1 BTC at a time per mixer), thus severely limiting their privacy prospect.

 Method #1: Create private ways to transact (private chains)